 Navy SEALS face extreme physical and mental challenges during training and on missions.
 They plan their missions meticulously, and try to succeed against all odds.
 Failing is usually deadly.
 The challenges of freelancers are minor compared to the challenges faced by Navy SEALS.

 But both Navy SEALS and freelancers face adversity and setbacks.
 Navy SEALS have the ability to meet adversity head-on, and to bounce back.
 They’re resilient.

 You can be resilient too—because people can learn resilience at any age.

 Resilient people are rarely born that way.
 They develop resilience over time.
 Studies have shown that people can overcome adversity and become better than ever.

 You can also become less resilient over time.
 If you consider adversity a challenge and deal with it, you’ll grow.
 But if you consider adversity a threat, it may become a problem that never goes away.
 And you’ll lose resilience.

 Ingredients of Personal Resilience

-In Stronger, a stress management expert, an entrepreneur, and a Navy SEAL identify five factors (which I’m calling ingredients) of resilience or “psychological body armor,” that successful people share:
+In Stronger: Develop the Resilience You Need to Succeed, a stress management expert, an entrepreneur, and a Navy SEAL identify five factors (which I’m calling ingredients) of resilience or “psychological body armor,” that successful people share.